sirrah23/AddressBook/user/README.md

 ## Introduction

-This folder contains the code for a **microservice** which oversees the management of user data.
+This folder contains the code for a **service** which oversees the management of user data.

 ## Supported actions/endpoints